bombchus/z64-music-wiki/docs/vanilla-reference/audiobanks.md

 * MIDI note ranges for the different drum samples within the percussion kits

 !!! info "Index Number to Note Number"
-    For instruments the pointer index value is equivalent to the program number, however for drums & sound effects the pointer index value is equivalent to the MIDI note number minus `21`.
+    For instruments the pointer index value is equivalent to the program number, however, for drums & sound effects the pointer index value is equivalent to the MIDI note number minus `21`.

 !!! info "MIDI Notation"
     All notes (e.g. `C5 (60)`) are using MIDI notation, they are not using piano notation.
 Using piano notation, the equivalent to MIDI note `60` would be `C4` instead of `C5`.